Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsubsection{Combined Temporal Risk Map}

 \autoref{fig:Engpass_Heatmap} combines seasonal and intraday patterns in a two-dimensional representation, showing the fraction of quarter-hour intervals with congestion for each combination of month and hour of day.
-The Fraunhofer pathway under poor equipment serves as a representative worst-case scenario, consistent with (\autoref{fig:Netze_example}).

-Under poor equipment, congestion occurs across all months and is initially concentrated in the afternoon and evening hours (approximately 12:00–24:00).
-This pattern is primarily driven by load effects, in particular EV charging with pronounced evening peaks.
-During winter months (November–April), congestion extends beyond midnight due to sustained heat pump demand.
+Under poor equipment, congestion occurs in every month and is concentrated in the afternoon and evening hours (approximately 12:00–24:00).
+This timing is consistent with the load-driven evening peaks established in \autoref{subsubsec:intraday_distribution}, in particular EV charging.
+In winter months (November to March) the evening load congestion persists later into the night and, in the urban network, reaches just past midnight (the 00:00 hour is congested in up to 44 percent of winter intervals), while the early-morning hours (01:00 to 07:00) stay congestion-free in both networks.
+Because the heatmap resolves the seasonal dimension that \autoref{fig:Intrataeglich} averages over, congestion probabilities at late evening hours (21:00–24:00) appear substantially higher in individual winter months than in the annual-average intraday profile, where they are diluted by congestion-free summer months at the same hours.

-With increasing electrification, the congestion window expands significantly: its onset shifts into the early morning hours, and periods with high congestion probability cover a larger share of the day.
-At the same time, a superposition of load- and feed-in-driven effects becomes apparent.
-While winter congestion remains dominated by demand, additional feed-in-driven stress emerges during summer months, particularly in grids with high PV penetration and limited capacity.
-Morning hours in summer, however, remain largely congestion-free.
+In the 2045 snapshot, the winter congestion window extends only to the hour just after midnight in the urban network and ends at 23:00 in the rural network, with the early-morning hours staying congestion-free.
+In summer, the rural network additionally shows the midday generation-side stress identified earlier (peaking near 77 percent around 10:00 in July), whereas the urban network has no generation-side congestion in any month.
+Summer morning hours remain congestion-free in both.

-Under medium equipment, congestion is limited to a narrow evening window and only appears from around 2035 onward in affected (primarily urban) scenarios.
-Under good equipment, no systematic congestion patterns are observed.
+Under medium equipment, congestion is confined to a narrow evening window (roughly 17:00 to 23:00) and is predominantly urban: it appears from around 2035 in the urban network, whereas the rural network shows only isolated evening congestion from 2045 onward.
+Good equipment is omitted from \autoref{fig:Engpass_Heatmap}, as no congestion events occur across the entire simulation horizon, consistent with the findings in \autoref{fig:Entwicklung_Engpasshaeufigkeit}.

-These differences across equipment levels have direct operational implications: grids with poor equipment require monitoring over a broad temporal range, whereas grids with good equipment can be operated with significantly reduced monitoring and control requirements.
+These differences across equipment levels have direct operational implications: grids with poor equipment require monitoring over a broad temporal range, whereas grids with good equipment remain congestion-free across the simulated scenarios, indicating correspondingly lower monitoring and control needs.